john-cd/rust_howto/bk/src/code_organization/modules.md

 ## Use Modules to Hide Implementation Details {#hide-implementation-details}

-Modules provides encapsulation, meaning they hide items within from their parent, unless the items are explicty made public.
+Modules provides encapsulation, meaning they hide items within from their parent, unless the items are explicitly made public.

 - Most items, including modules and items within, are private by default.
 - Use the `pub` keyword to make them public.